-Implementation of the components of each professional growth system (PGS) is overseen by a joint multi-stakeholder implementation team.
+The implementation of the components of each professional growth system (PGS) is overseen by a joint multistakeholder implementation team.
 Each team is charged with monitoring the processes and procedures as set forth in the design of the PGS.
-Through a collaborative and problem-solving process, the implementation teams are responsible for defining expectations and practices and assessing the implementation of the PGS.
+Through a collaborative and problem-solving process, the Implementation Teams are responsible for defining expectations and practices and assessing the implementation of the PGS.
 In addressing issues that have arisen, the decision-making process will be to seek consensus; when that is not possible, a voting process may be used.
-Issues that cannot be resolved at the implementation team level may be referred to the appropriate collaboration committee.
-All PGS handbooks are continuously updated to reflect changes in processes and procedures approved by the appropriate implementation team.
+Issues that cannot be resolved at the Implementation Team level may be referred to the appropriate collaboration committee.
+"All professional growth system handbooks are continuously updated to reflect changes in processes and procedures approved by the appropriate Implementation Team."

-- The implementation teams meet regularly on a schedule agreed on by the members at a meeting prior to July 1, for the subsequent year. - The implementation teams consist of representative members of the employee associations and administration. - The implementation teams are chaired by the employee association presidents or designees and MCPS designees, who are appointed by the deputy superintendent of School Support and Improvement and the chief operating officer. - The meetings are facilitated by an appointee of the associate superintendent, Office of Human Resources and Development (OHRD). - An agenda is developed, with input from implementation team members or other collaboration committees.
+- The Implementation Teams meet regularly on a schedule agreed on by the members at a meeting prior to July 1, for the subsequent year. - The Implementation Teams consist of representative members of the employee associations and administration. - The Implementation Teams are chaired by the employee association presidents or designees and MCPS designees, who are appointed by the deputy superintendent of school support and improvement and the chief operating officer. - The meetings are facilitated by an appointee of the associate superintendent, Office of Human Resources and Development. - An agenda is developed, with input from Implementation Team members or other collaboration committees.